albvieiraa/teste-git/README.md

 - Day 19 - Let's Be a Bit Lazy
 - Day 20 - What Can Range Really Do?
 - Day 21 - Throwback to Math Facts
+- Day 22 - Use other people's code

 You can follow my progress at [Reptil/MaryllianVieira](replit.com/@maryllianbackup)